Anahata: Location

 The heart chakra is located in the central channel of the spine near the heart.

 Appearance

-Anahata is represented by a lotus flower with twelve petals.
+Anāhata is represented by a lotus flower with twelve petals.
 Inside there is a smoky region at the intersection of two triangles, creating a shatkona.
 The shatkona is a symbol used in Hindu Yantra, representing the union of male and female.
 Specifically, it is meant to represent Purusha (the Supreme Being) and Prakriti (Nature).
-The deity of this area is Vayu, who is smoke-like and four-armed, holding a kusha and riding an antelope (this chakra's animal).
+The deity of this area is Vāyu, who is smoke-like and four-armed, holding a kusha and riding an antelope (this chakra's animal).
 A "fourth chakra person" has innocent eyes, like those of a deer.
-The song, Todi Raja, was used by traditional hunters to trap a deer who would "die for pure sound."
+The Todi raga was used by traditional hunters to trap a deer who would "die for pure sound."
 The hexagram, associated with this chakra, represents the air, which moves upwards, downwards, and in all four directions.

 Seed mantra

 The seed syllable is the dark-grey mantra "yam".
 In the bindu (or dot) above the syllable is the deity Isha.
 Isha is bright white or blue in color.
 He has either one or five faces, with three eyes on each face.
 He may have two, four or ten arms.
 He is clad in a tiger skin, holds a trident and drum, grants blessings, and dispels fear.
 His shakti is Kakini, who is shining yellow or rose-coloured.
 She has a number of variations: one, three or six faces; two or four arms; and holds a variety of implements (occasionally a sword, shield, skull or trident).
 She is seated on a red lotus.
 Another deity ascribed to the seed syllable “yam” is Vayu, the god of wind and prana.
 Hrim is also another bija associated with the anahata center as it is the bija of the heart.